SaminGroup/Dolezal-Surface-Calcs/README.md

 *GCMC stands for Grand Canonical Monte Carlo

-POSCAR-MC2-B2-Bulk-Supercell.vasp is the structure I used to cut the (0 1 0), (0 1 1), and (1 1 1) surface slabs
+POSCAR-MC2-B2-Bulk-Supercell.vasp is the structure I used to cut the (0 1 0), (0 1 1), and (1 1 1) surface slabs.
+Please see the SaminGroup/Dolezal-SlabGenerator/ directory for our tool to cut slabs from bulk structures!